wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 * `~alert.query_points.{alert_id}`
 * `~alert.checking_frequency.{id}`

-One easy way to see this new information together with other relevant information is to:
+Here's one easy way to see this new information:
 1. Select **Integrations** and click the Wavefront Usage integration.
 2. Select **Dashboard**.
 3. Click the pencil icon and select **Clone**.